Marguerite Debrie

 - Six pieces enfantines pour piano & Six pieces pour piano (1911-12)

-later published under the title "Douze petites pieces" - Bercement, for piano (dedicated to Clemence Oberle)
+later published under the title "Douze petites pieces" - Bercement, for piano (dedicated to Clemence Oberle, a pianist)

 - song cycle (1903)